 Please use one of the following formats to cite this article in your essay, paper or report:

 Care, Saint Francis.
-"Saint Francis Offers New Treatment Choice For Prostrate Cancer."
+"Saint Francis Offers New Treatment Choice For Prostate Cancer."
 Medical News Today.
 MediLexicon, Intl., 10 Jul.
 2013.
 Web.

 Care, S. (2013, July 10).
-"Saint Francis Offers New Treatment Choice For Prostrate Cancer."
+"Saint Francis Offers New Treatment Choice For Prostate Cancer."
 Medical News Today.
 Retrieved from

 Please note: If no author information is provided, the source is cited instead.